 The correct way to solve these problems is to carefully define your study’s criteria beforehand and use some mechanism for controlling your family-wise type 1 error rate (i.e., the error rate for your entire experiment).
 In other words, before doing your study, you should specify exactly what comparisons you are going to make, exactly what analyses you are going to use, and exactly what will constitute a significant result.
 Further, if your analyses will involve multiple comparisons, then you should also use a method for controlling your type one error rate such as a Bonferroni correction (this adjusts your alpha based on the number of comparisons that you hare making).
 You can also use false discovery rates and various other techniques depending on the type of study that you are doing.
 The point is studies should be carefully designed to avoid P-hacking, and studies with lots of comparisons should be making use of techniques for controlling type 1 error rates, but they often don’t.
 So when you are reading papers, watch out for these pitfalls.

 Multiple studies on the same topic

-One rather interesting result of Ioannidis’s analysis is that the probability of a study being wrong is greater when multiple teams have asked the same question.
+One rather interesting result of Ioannidis’s analysis is that the probability of having false studies is greater when multiple teams have asked the same question.
 At first, that may seem paradoxical.
 After all, isn’t replication the gold standard of research?
 It is (or at least should be), and I’ll talk more about it later, but the problem at hand is actually a bit different, and it once again comes back to type 1 errors.